Senate Reopens Assault Case against CCT Boss

 “Umar has a lot of things to hide, he does not want to face the press because he knows that he has infringed on the rights of a Nigerian.

-“Instead of apologising to the victims and his family, and possibly settle the bills of their lawyers, he believes that he could use his position to suppress justice.
-We will never allow it.”
+“Instead of apologising to the victims and his family, and possibly settling the bills of their lawyers, he believes that he could use his position to suppress justice.
+We will never allow it. “

+Umar had included in the suit as stated in the originating summons dated July 13, 2021, the President of the Senate, Ahmad Lawan, the Senate Committee on Ethics, Privileges and Public Petitions as well as the Attorney General of the Federation, Abubakar Malami.

-In the suit with file no FHC/ABJ/ CS/671/2021, Umar is challenging “Senate’s Constitutional power to conduct Investigation and purpose for which it is exercisable.”
+In the suit with file no FHC/ABJ/ CS/671/2021, Umar challenging, “Senate’s Constitutional power to conduct Investigation and purpose for which it is exercisable.”

-Specifically, the embattled CCT Chairman is asking the court to interprete the constitutional powers granted the Senate or House Committees on Ethics and Public Petitions whether it covers public assaults which as averred by his attorneys, are part of the constitutional functions of the police and the courts of law.

-Copies of the originating summons and suit signed by Sunday Edward (ESQ) and other attorneys from Abuka and Partners on behalf of Umar listed him as the plaintiff.